Shopify vs. Big Cartel: What’s the Best Online eCommerce Platform of 2020?

 Shopify's pricing is more based on your bottom line, for example, their higher tier plans can save you money on payment processing and on shipping, so it's really easy to choose the right Shopify plan simply based on whether or not it makes sense for you financially.
 Saving money on shipping adds up really quick, and so do lower processing fees, but there's a big difference between Shopify's $29 plan and their $299 plan.
 All you've got to do is run the numbers.
 Start with the basic plan while you're getting your shop up and running, then when you're doing enough business that that 0.5% savings in credit card fees or the better shipping rates are enough to cover the costs, it becomes a no-brainer to upgrade.

-With Shopify’s retail package, you can easily integrate your retail location with your online store to manage inventory, accept payments, and it really helps to merge things for companies that already exist with a physical storefront who are looking to take the step to selling online, too.
+With Shopify's retail package, you can easily integrate your retail location with your online store to manage inventory, accept payments, and it really helps to merge things for companies that already exist with a physical storefront and who are looking to take a step forward and sell online as well.

 The “Staff accounts” is one aspect that's different between Shopify's different plans (which doesn't revolve around saving you money on fees), and it represents how many unique accounts you can have for different staff members.
 Having individual staff accounts allows you to set up unique permissions for each one.
 Staff members could share accounts, too, so it's not a hard limit, but Shopify recommends giving people their own individual accounts none the less, so if you have a larger team, it's a good idea to make sure you have an account for each person that will be accessing the backend of your Shopify store.